inbo/bird-tracking/cartodb/README.md

 h_accuracy | number | Horizontal accuracy in meters.
-latitude | number | WGS84 latitude recorded by the GPS tracker. longitude | number | WGS84 longitude recorded by the GPS tracker. satellites_used | number | Number of satellites used to get a GPS fix. speed_accuracy | number |
-temperature | number | Temperature recorded by the GPS tracker in degrees Celsius.
+latitude | number | WGS84 latitude recorded by the GPS tracker. longitude | number | WGS84 longitude recorded by the GPS tracker. occurrenceid | text | A unique, stable identifier for each  record. satellites_used | number | Number of satellites used to get a GPS fix. speed_accuracy | number | temperature | number | Temperature recorded by the GPS tracker in degrees Celsius.